Child poverty in London

 - We are members of the London Child Poverty Alliance, a coalition of organisations concerned about the high levels of poverty in the capital.
 Prior to the Mayoral elections we came together to publish a manifesto.

-- We submitted evidence on adult careers services in London to the GLA Economy Committee in January 2013.
+- We submitted evidence on adult careers services in London to the GLA Economy Committee in January 2013 and were cited in their final report.